GET IN TOUCH

 The Internal Revenue Service is a federal agency responsible for collecting payroll tax, income tax, and other employment taxes.
 When an employer fails to pay, the IRS has broad authority under federal tax law to demand payment, assess penalties, and add interest until the full amount of the tax bill is satisfied.
 This makes the IRS one of the most powerful tax authorities that businesses and taxpayers must deal with.

 Federal enforcement can escalate through liens and levies.
 A lien attaches to assets such as bank accounts, real estate, and credit, while a levy allows the government to seize property directly.
-In some circumstances, the IRS may accept a payment plan, installment agreement, or even an offer in compromise if the taxpayer can show financial hardship.
+In some circumstances, the IRS may accept a payment plan, installment agreement, or even an offer in compromise if the taxpayer can demonstrate financial hardship.
 Taxpayers who act promptly and provide complete details improve their ability to qualify for these relief options.

 Tennessee Payroll Tax Obligations

-Employers must contribute to the state unemployment system to provide benefits for workers who lose their jobs through no fault of their own.
+• Unemployment insurance contributions — Employers must contribute to the state unemployment system to provide benefits for workers who lose their jobs through no fault of their own.
+These premiums are administered by the Tennessee Department of Labor and Workforce Development, not the Department of Revenue.
 Failure to make these contributions can trigger state enforcement actions.

-Certain licensed professionals in Tennessee are required to pay this annual tax.
-Businesses and individuals who fail to comply may be subject to enforcement by the Department of Revenue.
+• Professional privilege tax — Certain licensed professionals in Tennessee are required to pay this separate annual tax of $400.
+It is not a payroll tax and should not be confused with employer payroll obligations.
+Individuals subject to this tax who fail to comply may be subject to enforcement by the Department of Revenue.

 Payment and Resolution Options